Akina Nakamori: 1998–1999

 In January 1999, Nakamori played a main role in the television drama Border Hanzai Shinri Sōsa File.
 She also performed the theme song "Ophelia", written by Shimano Satoshi, which was released as a single on 21 January 1999.
 The title "Ophelia" comes from Shakespeares's famous play Hamlet.
 In this single, Nakamori tried to interpret the character Ofelia's sadness in lyrics; however, she also wanted to sing to all people who were suffering from pain and sadness.
 The B-Side track was an alternative version of Ofelia under the title To Be, which was sung in English.
 The single debuted at number 29 on the Oricon Weekly Single Charts and charted for 8 weeks.

 The chief of the Gauss Entertainment recording label, Kazuhiro Chiba, caused issues throughout Nakamori's stay with the label: in late 1998, it was announced that a special birthday event would be held in July 1999, however, this was canceled without warning and the 8000-yen refund took about one year.
 In early December, at a special press conference, Chiba stated that Nakamori was a "troublemaker, who shouldn't exist in the music industry."
 The cancellation of her contract was announced at the end of the press conference.
 The cancellation was to take place in December.

 On 21 December 1999, Nakamori's final single with Gauss Entertainment, "Trust Me" (written by Kazuhiro Hara) and her 19th studio album, Will, were released.
 "Trust Me" debuted at number 57 on the Oricon Weekly Single Charts.
 It is Akina's worst-selling single as of 2019.
 The B-side track Yuki no Hana, subtitled White X'mas, was a rearranged version of a previously released studio album track.
 Some fans regard the studio album Will as a compilation album from the Gauss label.
 It included two previously released singles and remixes of previously released album tracks and Gauss singles.
 The album track Tsuki no Hohoemi was chosen as a theme song for the video game series Wizardry.
-The original soundtrack of Wizardry Digmuil included the acoustic and orchestral versions of this song, both written by Ikurou Fujiwara.
+The original soundtrack of Wizardry Digmuil included the acoustic and orchestral versions of this song, both written by Fujiwara.
 The album had only three new songs.
 On Nakamori's official website, the album is not even listed in the list of original studio albums.
 The album was produced by Gauss's director, Kazuhiro Chiba.
 The album debuted at number 52 on the Oricon Weekly Album charts and charted for one week.